DiSC profiles explained: D is for Dominance

 - may fear being seen as vulnerable or being taken advantage of.

-- values competency, action, concrete results, personal freedom, challenges.
+- values competency, action, concrete results, personal freedom, and challenges.

 - unique accomplishments